oracle/terraform-provider-oci/website/docs/r/golden_gate_deployment.html.markdown

 	* `certificate` - (Optional) (Updatable) The base64 encoded content of the PEM file containing the SSL certificate.
 	* `credential_store` - (Optional) (Updatable) The type of credential store for OGG.
 	* `deployment_name` - (Required) The name given to the GoldenGate service deployment.
 The name must be 1 to 32 characters long, must contain only alphanumeric characters and must start with a letter.
+	* `group_to_roles_mapping` - (Optional) (Updatable) Defines the IDP Groups to GoldenGate roles mapping.
+This field is used only for IAM deployment and does not have any impact on non-IAM deployments.
+For IAM deployment, when user does not specify this mapping, then it has null value and default mapping is used.
+User belonging to each group can only perform the actions according to the role the respective group is mapped to.
+		* `administrator_group_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the IDP group which will be mapped to goldengate role administratorGroup.
+It grants full access to the user, including the ability to alter general, non-security related operational parameters and profiles of the server.
+		* `operator_group_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the IDP group which will be mapped to goldengate role operatorGroup.
+It allows users to perform only operational actions, like starting and stopping resources.
+Operators cannot alter the operational parameters or profiles of the MA server.
+		* `security_group_id` - (Required) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the IDP group which will be mapped to goldengate role securityGroup.
+It grants administration of security related objects and invoke security related service requests.
+This role has full privileges.
+		* `user_group_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the IDP group which will be mapped to goldengate role userGroup.
+It allows information-only service requests, which do not alter or affect the operation of either the MA.
+Examples of query and read-only information include performance metric information and resource status and monitoring information
 	* `identity_domain_id` - (Optional) (Updatable) The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Identity Domain when IAM credential store is used.
 	* `key` - (Optional) (Updatable) The base64 encoded content of the PEM file containing the private key.
 	* `ogg_version` - (Optional) Version of OGG